 Primary Rate Interface (PRI): ISDN connection type that allows up to 30 telephone channels.

-Protocol: A protocol or data protocol regulates the time scheduling of data transfer as well as the conditions to be met by users to communicate through the respective protocol.
+Protocol: A protocol or data protocol which regulates the time scheduling of data transfer, as well as the conditions for communicating through the respective protocol.

 Provisioning: Configuration of an IP phone through the IP telephony server, or PBX.
 An automated provisioning does not require manual configurations on the phone.

 Public Switched Telephony Network (PSTN): Usually refers to analog and ISDN transmissions.